Siege of Trebizond (1461): Background

 Nevertheless, John reached out to make alliances.
 Donald Nicol lists some of them: the emirs of Sinope and Karaman, and the Christian kings of Georgia.
 His brother and successor David is thought to have commissioned Michael Aligheri—and possibly the questionable Ludovico da Bologna—to travel to Western Europe in 1460 searching for friends and allies.
 But the most powerful and reliable ally of the Emperors of Trebizond was the ruler of the Aq Qoyunlu (or White Sheep Turkomen), Uzun Hasan.
 The grandson of a princess of the Grand Komnenoi, Uzun Hasan had made the Aq Qoyunlu into the most powerful tribe of Turkmen by defeating their rivals the Black Sheep; he had heard of the beauty of the Emperor John's daughter Theodora Komnene (or Despina Khatun), and in return for her hand, Uzun Hasan pledged himself to protect her home city with his men, his money, and his person.

 In 1456, Ottoman troops under Hizir Pasha assaulted Trebizond.
-According to Laonikos Chalkokondyles, Hizir raided the countryside, even penetrating to the Meydan of Trebizond and capturing altogether about two thousand people.
+According to Laonikos Chalkokondyles, Hizir raided the countryside, even penetrating the Meydan of Trebizond and capturing altogether about two thousand people.
 The city was deserted due to plague and likely to fall; John made his submission and agreed to pay an annual tribute of 2,000 gold pieces in return for Hizir freeing the captives he had taken.
-John sent his brother David to ratify the treaty with Mehmed II himself, which he did in 1458, but the Sultan raised the tribute to 3,000 gold pieces.
+John sent his brother David to ratify the treaty with Mehmed II, which he did in 1458, but the Sultan raised the tribute to 3,000 gold pieces.

-A tribute of 3,000 gold pieces each year must have proven too much for the revenues of the Empire, because either John or David approached their relative by marriage Uzun Hasan about transferring the allegiance of Trebizond from the Ottomans to him.
-Uzun Hasan agreed to this, and sent envoys to Mehmed II.
+A tribute of 3,000 gold pieces each year must have proven too much for the revenues of the Empire because either John or David approached their relative by marriage Uzun Hasan about transferring the allegiance of Trebizond from the Ottomans to him.
+Uzun Hasan agreed to this and sent envoys to Mehmed II.
 However, these envoys not only asked for the tribute to be transferred to the Aq Qoyunlu, they demanded on behalf of their master that Mehmed resume payment of tribute Mehmed's grandfather was said to have sent to the Aq Qoyunlu.
 The sources disagree on exactly how Mehmed II answered, but both versions were ominous.
-In one version, he told the envoys "that it would not be long before they learned what they ought to expect from him."
+In one version, he told the envoys, "it would not be long before they learned what they ought to expect from him."
 In the other, Mehmed's response was, "Go in peace, and next year I will bring these things with me, and I will clear up the debt."